Modern Slavery Act Statement

 Organisational Structure

-Ark is incorporated in the UK and employs a total of approximately 140 permanent staff.
-Ark’s ultimate parent company is Ark Insurance Holdings Limited, incorporated in Bermuda.
-Ark Corporate Member Limited (ACML), Ark Corporate Member (No. 2) Limited (ACM2L) and Ark Corporate Member (No. 3) Limited (ACM3L), are capital providers to the underwriting syndicates managed by Ark.
+ASML is incorporated in the UK and employs a total of approximately 230 permanent staff.
+ASML’s ultimate parent company is Ark Insurance Holdings Limited, incorporated in Bermuda.
+Ark Corporate Member Limited (ACML), Ark Corporate Member (No. 2) Limited (ACM2L) and Ark Corporate Member (No. 3) Limited (ACM3L) are capital providers to the underwriting syndicates managed by ASML.
 They are wholly owned by AIHL and do not have any employees or suppliers.

 Business Operations

-Ark is a managing agency for Lloyd’s Syndicates ARK 4020 and NOA 3902.
+ASML is a managing agency for Lloyd’s Syndicates ARK 4020 and NOA 3902.
 The business consists entirely of underwriting insurance and reinsurance, along with associated management and claims activities.
-Ark does not act as a producer or retailer of physical goods, and has no supply chains relating to such activities.
-As part of the service industry, Ark relies heavily on people and intellectual property rather than physical assets, therefore Ark invests in its people and that of its business partners and suppliers.
+ASML does not act as a producer or retailer of physical goods, and has no supply chains relating to such activities.
+As a service organisation, ASML relies heavily on people and intellectual property rather than physical assets.
+Accordingly, ASML invests in its people as well as in the people of its business partners and suppliers.

 Supply Chains

-As a provider of insurance and reinsurance solutions, the company’s supply chains are very limited.
-Ark outsources some functions relating specifically to the support of underwriting and claims activities to reputable professional firms (including IT, internal audit, HR and investments), and indirectly utilises the services of third parties for office management (including security and cleaning).
+As a provider of insurance and reinsurance solutions, ASML’s supply chains are limited.
+It outsources specific functions supporting underwriting and claims activities to reputable professional firms in areas such as IT, claims servicing, internal audit, HR and investments.
+It also indirectly uses third parties for office management services such as security and cleaning.

-As a Lloyd’s market participant, Ark makes use of a number of central services including market processing, Lloyd’s corporation oversight and banking arrangements.
-Each of these is subject to Lloyd’s central negotiation and review, which will include a review of the policies and procedures of each of these suppliers.
+As a Lloyd’s market participant, ASML makes use of a number of central services including market processing, Lloyd’s corporation oversight and banking arrangements.
+These services are subject to Lloyd’s central negotiation and review, which will include an assessment of the policies and procedures of the respective suppliers.

 Policy on Slavery and Human Trafficking

-Ark aims to ensure that there is no slavery, human trafficking or forced labour in any part of its business or supply chains.
-This reflects the company’s determination to act ethically and with integrity in its relationships with suppliers and business partners, and to promoting the same high standards in their own operations.
+ASML aims to ensure that there is no slavery, human trafficking or forced labour in any part of its business or supply chains.
+This reflects ASML’s determination to act ethically and with integrity in its relationships with suppliers and business partners, and to promote the same high standards in their operations.

-Ark operates a sophisticated set of risk management policies and procedures designed to identify and mitigate a wide range of risks, including the company’s Outsourcing Policy, Whistleblowing Policy, Compliance Policy and Financial Crime Policy.
+ASML operates a comprehensive set of risk management policies and procedures designed to identify and mitigate a wide range of risks, including the company’s Outsourcing Policy, Whistleblowing Policy, Compliance Policy and Financial Crime Policy.

 Training and Awareness

-In order to promote awareness of the risks of slavery and human trafficking, management will communicate this policy to all Ark staff, include it as part of the induction materials provided to all new employees and make it available on the Ark website.
+In order to promote awareness of the risks of slavery and human trafficking, management will communicate this policy to all ASML staff, include it as part of the induction materials provided to all new employees and make it available on the ASML website.